 - The FDC shall be located not less than 18 inches nor more than 48 inches above grade surface.
 (NFPA 14 6.4.6)

-- The FDC shall be equipped with Knox Plugs (see Knox Systems Installations standard for detailed information).
-(OFC 912.3.1 as amended by City of Hillsboro HMC 11.28.01)
+- Each FDC hose coupling shall be equipped with a Knox FDC Lock (see Knox Product Installations standard for detailed information).
+(OFC 912.4.1 as amended by City of Hillsboro HMC 11.28.01)

 Post Indicator Valve (PIV)